develephant/electangular/README.md

 # electangular.js

-## A minimal Angular JS Module for Electron
+## AngularJS Module for Atom Electron

 Use __electangular__ in your __[Electron](http://electron.atom.io/)__ apps to easily access Electron based functionality in your __[Angular](https://angularjs.org/)__ code.